Skip to main content

 • jq available for reading package metadata.

-• npm CLI installed if login visibility should be shown.
+• npm CLI installed only if optional login visibility is enabled with `NPM_STATUSLINE_CHECK_WHOAMI=1`.

 Schema details